Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on fiber bundles: Proof of Theorem

-where $\Tilde{E}$ is the pullback bundle of $E$ under the map $\pi$.
-Obviously, $\Tilde{E}$ is a covering space of $E$ with incompressible fiber $F$.
-In fact, if there is an element in $\pi_1(F)$ homotopic to zero in $\Tilde{E}$, then under the covering map $\Tilde{\pi}$, this would give an element in $\pi_1(F)$ homotopic to zero in $E$, which contradicts the fact that $F$ is incompressible in $E$.
+It follows that $\Tilde{E}$ is a covering space of $E$ with an incompressible fiber $F$.
+To be more precise, if there is an element in $\pi_1(F)$ homotopic to zero in $\Tilde{E}$, then under the covering map $\Tilde{\pi}$, this yields an element in $\pi_1(F)$ homotopic to zero in $E$, which contradicts the incompressibility of $F$ in $E$.